Day-use

 Go camping

-If you´re camping at a state park, you don´t need a day-use parking permit.
+If you're camping at a state park, you don't need a day-use parking permit.
 Just display your current state park camping receipt on your dashboard.

 Buy a one-day parking permit

-If you´re not camping and don´t have an annual parking permit, you need to buy a daily parking permit for your vehicle.
-Daily parking permits are $10 per day, per vehicle for residents of Oregon, and $12 per day, per vehicle for non-residents.
-You can purchase them only at a park that charges a day-use parking fee or online the day of your visit.
-When at the park, permits are usually dispensed from small yellow machines near the park entrance or parking area, but some are sold from the park booth or office.
-Some parks do not have a fee machine.
-In this case visitors will see signs to pay by qr code.
-Learn more about this new way to pay here.
+If you're not camping and don't have an annual parking permit, you need to buy a daily parking permit for your vehicle.
+Daily parking permits are $10 per day, per vehicle for residents of Oregon (or $12 per day for non-residents).
+You can purchase one at a park that charges a day-use parking fee or online the day of your visit.

-Information on the Oregon Coast Passport.
-A multi-agency passport for 17 fee day-use areas along the Oregon Coast.
+The Oregon Coast Passport is a multi-agency pass for parking fees at day-use areas along the Oregon Coast.
 Passports sold in 2025 will be honored through their expiration date, passports sold in 2026 will not be accepted as a valid parking permit at Oregon’s state parks.